 Want to learn more about learning zones and how they impact kids?
 Check out our article here – https://www.splashlearn.com/blog/the-learning-zone-model-a-complete-guide-to-the-zones-of-learning/

 There are several strategies you can employ to cultivate multiple intelligences in children.
-You can opt for the right mix of protocols and programs to ensure that your child has an active interest in more than one intelligence area.
+You can opt for the right mix of protocols and programs to ensure that your child is actively interested in more than one intelligence area.

 1. Designing quality time for exploration

-You can cultivate multiple intelligence in children by simply designing quality time within their schedule to focus on different areas.
+You can cultivate multiple intelligences in children by simply designing quality time within their schedule to focus on different areas.
 You can chart out a few hours each week to maximize their exposure to different environments while introducing new books, tools, and technologies to help them grow.
-You can identify barriers and limiting mindsets in your kids and encourage them to constantly seek new areas of expertise and exploration.
+You can identify barriers and limiting mindsets in your kids and encourage them to seek new areas of expertise and exploration constantly.